-• Children's Equity Act OPM has implemented the Federal Employees Health Benefits Children's Equity Act of 2000.
-This law mandates that you be enrolled for Self and Family coverage in the FEHB Program, if you are an employee subject to a court or administrative order requiring you to provide health benefits for your child(ren).
+OPM has implemented the Federal Employees Health Benefits Children's Equity Act of 2000.
+This law mandates that you be enrolled for Self Plus One or Self and Family coverage in the FEHB Program, if you are an employee subject to a court or administrative order requiring you to provide health benefits for your child(ren).